ShiftForward/malamute/README.md

 ## Authors

-_Malamute_ was created by João Pedro Dias and supported by Luís Fonseca e Bruno Maia at [ShiftForward](http://www.shiftforward.eu/).
+_Malamute_ was created by João Pedro Dias and supported by Bruno Maia and Luís Fonseca at [ShiftForward](http://www.shiftforward.eu/).

 ## Contributing